 DEFENSES TO INFRINGEMENTAn accused infringer has various defenses to a charge of infringement.
 The most common defense is that there is no infringement – in other words the accused product does not “read” on all of the elements of the broadest claim.

 The accused infringer may also attack the validity of the patent.
-He may use prior art which was not considered by the USPTO examiner to prove that the patented invention was obvious to one skilled in the art at the time of filing for patent protection.
-However, every patent is presumed valid and the burden is on the party seeking a declaration of invalidity.
+He may use prior art which was not considered by the patent examiner to prove that the patented invention was either not new or was obvious to one skilled in the art when the patent was filed.
+However, every patent is presumed valid and the burden is on the party seeking to prove invalidity.
 The accused infringer must prove by clear and convincing evidence that the patent is invalid.
-The accused infringer must prove the invalidity of every claim that his product reads on since the validity of a dependent claim is not determined by the validity of any previous claims.
+The accused infringer must prove the invalidity of every claim that his product would otherwise infringe since the validity of a dependent claim is not affected by the validity of any previous claims.